 Outlook Calendar fields that sync to Notion

-All 15 Outlook Calendar fields that sync to Notion with 2sync: property types, sync directions, and how to use categories, attendees, and meeting links
+All 21 Outlook Calendar fields that sync to Notion with 2sync: property types, sync directions, and how to use categories, attendees, and conference call links

-2sync syncs 15 Outlook Calendar fields to Notion, covering event subject, dates, location, attendees, categories, and meeting links.
+2sync syncs 21 Outlook Calendar fields to Notion, covering event name, dates, location, attendees, categories, importance, response status, and conference call links.
 Most fields support two-way sync, letting you edit in either app.
 Read-only fields like organizer, recurring status, and calendar name sync from Outlook to Notion only.
 You control each field's direction in field mapping.

 Synced fields